 During 2018-2020, the collaborative program supported the in-depth analysis of plastic pollution, which has gained growing attention over the last years and particularly its effect on marine wildlife, economic activity, and human health.

-The collaborative program has developed an impact pathway framework to trace the flow of plastics through the socio-ecological system, identifying the role of specific policy instruments in achieving behavioral changes to reduce marine plastic waste.
+The collaborative program developed an impact pathway framework to trace the flow of plastics through the socio-ecological system, identifying the role of specific policy instruments in achieving behavioral changes to reduce marine plastic waste.
 We produced a toolbox for finding a policy that is suitable for different countries.
-We use the impact pathway and toolbox to make country-specific recommendations that reflect the reality in each of the selected countries.
+We used the impact pathway and toolbox to make country-specific recommendations that reflect the reality in each of the selected countries.

-In the initial phase, we studied fisheries management via a low-cost rapid data collection method called fisheries performance indicators (FPI).
+We also studied fisheries management via a low-cost rapid data collection method called fisheries performance indicators (FPI).
 Results from this work confirmed that open access and poor governance are fundamental problems to sustainable fisheries.
 More importantly, our results also indicate that restricting free entry can improve fisheries from ecological, economic, and social perspectives.
 The developed world’s focus on institutions and rights-based catch share programs to improve fisheries is a cumbersome and slow process that is not within near reach for many developing countries.